ipd-tools/ipd/README.md

 inference on predicted data (IPD) include:

-1. Understanding the relationship between predicted outcomes and their true, unobserved counterparts
+1. Understanding the relationship between predicted outcomes and their true, unobserved counterparts.
-2. Quantifying the robustness of the AI/ML models to resampling or uncertainty about the training data
+2. Quantifying the robustness of the AI/ML models to resampling or uncertainty about the training data.
-3. Appropriately propagating both bias and uncertainty from predictions into downstream inferential tasks
+3. Appropriately propagating both bias and uncertainty from predictions into downstream inferential tasks.

 Several works have proposed methods for IPD, including post-prediction inference (PostPI) by [Wang et al.,